-The work of Safiath (in the image above) is characterized by her rich, velvety vocals.
+Safiath: The work of Safiath is characterized by her rich, velvety vocals.
 She works in a wide variety of genres, as a solo artist, and also with the group Kaidan Gaskia.

-The next song, her bluesy and beautiful “Yaro,” inspired by an old Zarma song, and sung in Hausa, is about the sorrows of children facing mistreatment while living or working away from home.
+The next song by Safiath, is the bluesy and beautiful “Yaro,” inspired by an old Zarma song, and sung in Hausa.
+It is about the sorrows of children facing mistreatment while living or working away from home.
 Safiath said she’s inspired to sing this song because the rights of children are “an issue that needs to be addressed.”
 Be sure to watch until the music picks up, about 45 seconds in.

 Safiath has serious range, and has collaborated with other musicians from the continent.
 She recorded the soft, harmonious “Dans La Vie” in Burkina Faso, collaborating with Senegalese producer Ali Diallo, and hip-hop collective United Artists for African Rap (AURA).

-Habsou Garba, a singer very popular in Niger, is profiled in the book Engaging Modernity: Muslim Women and the Politics of Agency in Postcolonial Niger.
-Dr. Ousseina D. Alidou of Rutgers University highlights what makes this singer so important and unique, analyzing her creative, dynamic record of subverting patriarchy and colonialism.
+Habsou Garba: A singer very popular in Niger, Garba is profiled in the book Engaging Modernity: Muslim Women and the Politics of Agency in Postcolonial Niger, by Ousseina D. Alidou of Rutgers University.
+Alidou highlights what makes this singer so important and unique, analyzing her creative, dynamic record of subverting patriarchy and colonialism.
 As a child, Garba left an elitist French school to attend an Arabic-French madarasa (school), where she was able to sing.
 At the start of her career, Alidou writes, her emergence “as a famous public performing artist in Niger was of such political significance that she quickly earned a state appointment as a waged worker at the city hall”.
 Today, she’s enjoyed a dynamic career as a talk radio host and a singer.
 Her videos also feature the entertainment troupe Annashuwa, and cover a variety of themes including love, public health, and religious life.
 Alidou writes that the entertainment troupe Annashuwa is a unique “brassage given its multiethinic and multigendered membership”.
-They feature prominently in the video below.

 Here’s another one of her energetic songs, produced by studio Seydey Haouchi.